renatalantos/Embrace-support-group/README.md

   * Microsoft Edge
   * Internet Explorer

   Chrome, Firefox and Edge displayed the site without problems.
+Firefox and Edge display a sligthly different background color.
+  My guess is, they don't feature the colours I imported from the ColorSpace website and they substitute it with the closest match.

   Internet Explorer didn't display the animated features including the Javascript powered slideshow Gallery  first.
   After I moved the javascript source links form the head into the end of the body page, these features worked as well.

   ## Responsiveness

   I checked the responsiveness on the following tools while creating the pages:

   * Google Developer Tools

   * Am I Responsive website